janfreyberg/ipyannotations/docs/source/introduction.md

 ## Alternatives

-There are plenty of existing labelling tools in python already, and they may suit your needs more depending on what you need.
+There are plenty of existing labelling tools in python already, and they may suit your needs more, so you should take a look.

 - [Label Studio](https://labelstud.io/) is an application that runs as an executable.
 It is a more full-fledged ecosystem, which also offers paid